 What does the term 'hire or reward' mean?

-A guide to what you can expect when using a passenger service, some tips for using taxis, and details on how to make a complaint.
+A guide to what you can expect when using a passenger service, and details on how to make a complaint.

 The Land Transport Rule: Work Time in Large Passenger Service Vehicles 2019 (the Rule) helps explain when drivers are expected to take breaks and what degree of flexibility operators have in providing these breaks.